defi-wonderland/handbook/docs/processes/github/pr-guidelines.md

 # Pull Requests

-The guideline shall assign clear responsibilities to each party involved in a pull request.
+These guidelines outline the roles, responsibilities and best practices for all parties involved in the pull request process.
+By following these guidelines, we ensure efficient code review, maintain high code quality, and facilitate smooth collaboration between contributors and reviewers.

 ## Contributor